camronh/Lottery-Tutorial/PART2.md

 #### 2. Configure Hardhat to use forking

-By adding the following to our `module.exports` in the `hardhat.config.js` file, we tell hardhat to make a copy of the Ropsten network for use in local testing:
+By adding the following to our `module.exports` in the `hardhat.config.js` file, we tell Hardhat to make a copy of the [Goerli network](https://ethereum.org/en/developers/docs/networks/#goerli) for use in local testing:

 ```js
 module.exports = {